Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

-Electric Guitar Pickups are the mechanism that convert the puny acoustic signal from your axe so into the electrical signal that can be amplified into rock overdrive.
+Electric Guitar Pickups are the mechanism that convert the puny acoustic signal from your electric axe into the electrical signal that can be amplified into rock overdrive.

 Like the name suggests, this style of electric guitar pickup uses a single coil of wires wrapped around a magnet.

-As the steel strings move in relation to the magnet it creates an analogous electrical signal.
+As the steel strings move in relation to the magnet it creates an electrical signal.

 By using only a single set of coils a certain amount of noise will be introduced to the guitar signal.

-This can have a desirable effect when trying to go for a vintage overdrive tone (think Jimi Hendrix or Eddie Van Halen).
+This can have a desirable effect when trying to go for a vintage overdrive tone (think Jimi Hendrix or Eddie Van Halen), but definitely add a gritty, edgy sound to your instrument.

 These are the standard issue pickups for classic rock&roll guitars such as the immortal Fender Stratocaster.